 All too often, preventive measures are not enough to protect occupants of disabled vehicles.
 Bad weather conditions can prevent oncoming drivers from avoiding a car accident, or drunk or distracted drivers may simply fail to notice.

-These drivers may try to avoid liability by placing the blame on a motorist who experienced an emergency, took all possible actions to prevent a collision and yet sustained injuries in spite of their responsible behavior.
-Victims of this type of a collision should never admit any degree of fault, and they need to seek support from an experienced auto accident lawyer as soon as possible.
+These drivers may try to avoid liability by placing the blame on a motorist who experienced an emergency, took all possible actions to prevent a collision, and yet sustained injuries in spite of their responsible behavior.
+Victims of this type of collision should never admit any degree of fault, and they need to seek support from an experienced auto accident lawyer as soon as possible.